-Mr Nitish Meetoo Head of Credit
+Mr Nitish Meetoo Head of Risk (previously Head of Credit)

-Nitish has more than 10 years of experience in financial services and he has gained expertise in credit administration, risk and control.
-He holds a BSc with Honours in Finance and a Certificate in Banking & Operations Management.
+Nitish counts more than 10 years of experience in Financial Services.
+He has gained experience and expertise in credit administration, risk and control.
+During his career, he developed the skills required to shoulder the responsibility of Head of Risk.

+Completing his MBA in Innovation & Leadership, he already has a BSc with Honors in Finance and a Certificate in Banking & Operations Management.

-In January 2020, he joined the Prudence Leasing Finance Co Ltd after previously working for AfrAsia Bank Limited and SBM Bank (Mauritius) Ltd.
+In January 2020, he joined the Prudence Leasing Finance Co Ltd after previously working for AfrAsia Bank Limited and SBM Bank (Mauritius) Ltd. On 09 August 2023, after Board and regulatory approval, Nitish was appointed as Head of Risk of the Company.